James Robinson (running back): Green Bay Packers

 On October 17, 2023, the Green Bay Packers signed Robinson to their practice squad.
 He was released on November 6.
 He was signed to the practice squad again on November 20, and signed to the active roster two days later.
 He was released on November 27.
 He was re-signed to the practice squad on November 29, 2023.
 He was released again on December 5, 2023.

 New Orleans Saints

 On December 13, 2023, the New Orleans Saints signed Robinson to their practice squad.
 Following the end of the 2023 regular season, the Saints signed him to a reserve/future contract on January 8, 2024.
-On August 27, 2024, the Saints released Robinson.
+On August 27, the Saints released Robinson.

+Louisville Kings

+Robinson (backfield, No. 30) with Louisville Kings playing against the Houston Gamblers in 2026.

+On March 2, 2026, Robinson signed with the Louisville Kings of the United Football League (UFL).
+He was released by the Kings on March 19, but was re-signed on April 13.
+After the Kings started the season 0–3, Robinson made his season debut against the Houston Gamblers in Week 4, serving as a backup to running backs Benny Snell and Ian Wheeler.
+In Louisville's 24–22 overtime victory, Robinson scored the first rushing touchdown in franchise history.
+Following the game, Snell was released and Robinson assumed the starting running back role for the remainder of the season.
+Robinson helped spark a turnaround as Louisville won six of its final seven regular-season games after his return.
+He finished the regular season with a league-leading 50.0 rushing yards per game, totaling 300 rushing yards and three touchdowns on 82 carries, helping the Kings clinch the No. 3 seed in the UFL playoffs.
+In the semifinal round against the St. Louis Battlehawks, Robinson recorded a 53-yard touchdown run in Louisville's 29–20 victory.
+In the 2026 United Bowl, he rushed for 69 yards and a touchdown on 16 carries as the Kings defeated the DC Defenders 27–20 to win the league championship.